lizanette/NewCV/README.md

 # NewCV
-This CV is better than the last one
+This CV is (a little) better than the last one